Quartech/BC-Wallet-Demo/deploy/LA_Config.md

 Page Title: Scan the QR code to start sharing
 Page Content:
-    Open the [BC Wallet] app and scan the QR code on the L.A.
+    Open your Verifiable Credential Wallet app and scan the QR code on the L.A.
 Metro website to start sharing your volunteer credential with L.A.
 Metro.

 Page Title: Confirm the information to send
 Page Content:
-    BC Wallet will now ask you to confirm what to send.
+    Your Verifiable Credential Wallet will now ask you to confirm what to send.
 Notice how it will only share if the credential has not expired, not even the expiry date itself gets shared.
 You don't have to share anything else for it to be trustable.

 Page Title: You are done!
 Page Content: